Gerda: A Flame in Winter, (sur)living in war

 Simple and user-friendly game mechanics

 Gerda: A Flame in Winter is for all players interested in war stories.
 Regardless of your level of experience, the title is easily picked up.
 We are kindly directed to places of interest to advance the story.
 There is little exploration possible, but that’s not a bad thing.
 Interactive elements display a dot when approached.
 Often, discussions allow Gerda to choose how to respond.
 With clues or objects collected beforehand, we can try to turn events in our favor.
 I really liked this mechanic.
-In addition, the game allows us to understand how people could be torn.
+In addition, the game allows us to understand how people might be torn.
 I myself have often hesitated between two answers.

 In her diary, Gerda describes what she is going through and offers the player the opportunity to add a sentence describing her feelings more precisely.
 For history buffs, a tab is dedicated to describing the War in this region.
 With supporting photos, this section is touching and well thought out.
 My only issue on Nintendo Switch is that the text is often very small.
 Fortunately, it is available in French.
 Only the narration is in English or Danish, for those who would like a more faithful immersive experience.
 Either way, you’ll be fine with just reading.
 Narration only supports what is written.